 Canelones, Uruguay

-Canelones, located near Uruguay’s capital, Montevideo, is the heart of the country’s wine industry.
-The region’s temperate maritime climate and clay-rich soils provide excellent conditions for grape cultivation.
+Canelones wraps around Uruguay’s capital, Montevideo, and acts as the backbone of the country’s entire wine industry.
+The temperate maritime climate keeps temperatures moderate year-round, while clay-rich soils provide excellent water retention and structure for vine roots.
+The growing conditions here are quietly exceptional.

 Swartland, South Africa